Inner Harbor East, Baltimore

-Inner Harbor East, sometimes referred to simply as Harbor East, is a relatively new mixed-use development project in Baltimore, Maryland, United States.
+Inner Harbor East, sometimes referred to simply as Harbor East, is a mixed-use development project in Baltimore, Maryland, United States.
 Major tenants of Harbor East include Marriott International and Legg Mason.
 A Four Seasons Hotel opened in November 2011.

 History

 Baltimore's Inner Harbor waterfront was filled with decaying warehouses from the industrial boom in the 1900s.
 Development was done under the auspices of a Land Disposition Agreement between the city of Baltimore and the Baltimore Development Corporation, the agency charged with such projects.
 The development integrated Harbor East with Fells Point and Little Italy through re-zoning, land subdivisions and more.

 In 1983, Baltimore began the planning process with the hiring of Stan Eckstut of Cooper Eckstut Associates prior to John Paterakis' purchase of the land that would become Inner Harbor East.
-The Land Disposition Agreememnt was signed in 1993 with construction and retail following throughout the 1990s.
+The Land Disposition Agreement was signed in 1993 with construction and retail following throughout the 1990s.